geppetto-app/geppetto-node/README.md

 ## Usage

-There are two primary ways
+There are two primary ways to use the library, sync and streaming.
+Sync will return the entire audio file as a buffer, while streaming will return a readable stream of the audio file.
+Streaming is useful in applications where you want the lowest possible latency from generation to speaking time.

 ### Sync